washingtonstateuniversity/WSU-Web-Provisioner/README.md

 #### Managed by Vagrant

 Vagrant has [support for Salt as a provisioner](http://docs.vagrantup.com/v2/provisioning/salt.html) by default.
-This allows you to specify a portion of `Vagrantfile` that grabs the proper minion and passes proper highstate information to Salt inside the VM.
+This allows you to specify a portion of `Vagrantfile` that grabs the proper minion and passes proper highstate information to Salt inside the virtual machine.

 Example: